NellitG/Chestnut_data/README.md

 Number of Girls and Boys in the school

-Show the trends of school fees balances
+Show the trends of school fees balances using graphs